-Do not drive, operate machinery or do any potentially dangerous activities (this includes cooking) for at least 24 hours and not until you have fully recovered feeling, movement and co-ordination.
-If you had a general anaesthetic or sedation, you should also not sign legal documents or drink alcohol for at least 24 hours.
+- do not drive, operate machinery or do any potentially dangerous activities (this includes cooking) for at least 24 hours and not until you have fully recovered feeling, movement and co-ordination; and - do not sign legal documents or drink alcohol for at least 24 hours.

-To reduce the risk of a blood clot, make sure you follow carefully the instructions of the healthcare team if you have been given medication or need to wear special stockings.
+To reduce the risk of a blood clot, make sure you carefully follow the instructions of the healthcare team if you have been given medication or need to wear special stockings.

-You can have a bath or shower after one to two days.
-Do not soak your wound during the first 5 days.
+You can have a bath or shower after 1 to 2 days.
+Gently dry the area and do not soak your wound during the first 5 days.